genelewis/countySTATS/README.md

   </div>
 ```

-There’s some additional CSS styling to make the prototype page more compact and pleasing to the eye, but it's just there to get the main gist across.
-Note also that the iframe is wrapped in a `<div>` element, which helps us resize the frame to the browser window or on mobile devices.
+I made use of CSS Grid to help make all the charts and stats align nicely.
+There's several CSS breakpoints as well, so that the charts and stats will resize and realign when the size of the browser is changed, or the page is viewed on mobile, making this a responsive web page.

-The only other major component of the `index` prototype is the inclusion of ~15 or so other statistics in list form.
-Since we want these stats to change when the user selects a new county (just like the charts), we use a bit of D3-scripting in the index file as well.
-It follows much the same pattern as the charts do, with data being read in from a CSV that contains the all the extraneous stats and rankings.  **Note that some values have been hard-coded in this section to make displaying these stats a bit easier.**  A dynamic link to the printable factsheet for the selected county is also incorporated.
+The `countystats.html` page itself uses D3 and a similar update method as the charts to assign values and rankings to all the metrics contained in the "Additional Stats" section.
+It also makes use of JavaScripts `pushState` method to control URL parameters; more about that can be found on Mozilla's website: https://developer.mozilla.org/en-US/docs/Web/API/History_API

-All said and done, the finished prototype should look something like this:
+All said and done, the finished prototype looks something like this:

 ![Example Image](https://github.com/genelewis/countySTATS/blob/master/example_image.png)